• Skip to main content

 Kim Fredrickson describes her day-to-day life with pulmonary fibrosis.
 This is a great read for patients and caregivers looking for ways to cope with pulmonary fibrosis.

-Accurate diagnosis and the best available healthcare are especially critical to your health and quality of life.
+Accurate diagnosis is especially critical to your health and quality of life.

 icon for world wide web